crate/cratedb-guide/docs/feature/storage/index.md

   CrateDB's refresh mechanism controls how often newly ingested data becomes visible for querying.
-Instead of committing every write immediately, which would degrade throughput, CrateDB batches writes in memory and periodically refreshes data segments, typically once per second by default.
+Instead of committing every write immediately, which would degrade throughput, CrateDB batches writes in memory and refreshes data segments when needed.
+For performance reasons, refreshes won't happen on shards which aren't queried for some time (idling).

   This approach strikes a balance between low-latency visibility and high ingestion performance, allowing users to query the most recent data almost instantly while